 In the summer of 1998 Bartlett Hall received fire safe doors and new data and phone lines.
 These lines were part of a campus-wide plan to hard wire all of the dormitories for Internet service.
 In 1999 the hall underwent roof renovations and tuck pointing.
 The roof work included reconstruction of the cupolas.

 With the completion of renovations in Gilchrist Hall, most of the student services moved out of Bartlett Hall in 2004.
 Portions of the Marketing and Public Relations office moved into some of the space that was vacated when student services moved out.

 In June 2011, university officials presented a report to the Board of Regents.
 That report recommended the demolition of Baker Hall and the conversion of the remaining residence hall units in Bartlett Hall to offices and laboratory space.
 The cost of this project would be about $21 million.
 The Board approved the recommendations.
-Bids are scheduled to go out in May 2012.
-Work is scheduled to be completed in 2014.
+Bids went out in May 2012.

 The last student residents of Bartlett Hall moved out at the close of the spring 2012 semester.
 The building had served the school well as a residence hall for ninety-seven years.

-Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Janelle Iseminger and scanning by Library Assistant Gail Briddle, June 2004; last updated June 8, 2012.
+Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Janelle Iseminger and scanning by Library Assistant Gail Briddle, June 2004; last updated, January 28, 2015 (GP).